-G( Establish a greening of Gawler policy to increase tree canopy cover from 15% to 30% by 2045 and enhance greening and biodiversity outcomes, supported by water sensitive urban design Long term 11.1 Establish sufficient plantings on council land and encourage greening on private land by 2030, that will result in 30% tree canopy cover by 2045 when the trees have matured.
+G(Establish a greening of Gawler policy to increase tree canopy cover from 15% to 30% by 2045 and enhance greening and biodiversity outcomes, supported by water sensitive urban design Long term 11.1 Establish sufficient plantings on council land and encourage greening on private land by 2030, that will result in 30% tree canopy cover by 2045 when the trees have matured.
 Long term 11.2 Review infrastructure project checklists to ensure that WSUD elements are sought and integrated into hard and soft infrastructure projects and renewals.
 June 2022 11.3 Establish 20 small and medium scale WSUD sites to demonstrate: • Kerbside water inlets • Permeable paving • Permeable asphalt • Rain gardens Medium term 11.4 Continue to investigate and establish recycled water and establish harvested stormwater systems to supplement or replace mains water on council irrigated sites.
 Long term 11.5 Become a member of Water Sensitive SA.
 Short term Ongoing 11.6 Investigate ways to create micro rewilding sites with native gardens and shrubs.
 Ongoing

 GC To be a leader in procurement of low carbon goods and services, precluding single use plastics, eliminating waste and maximising circular economy outcomes 12.1 Review the Council Procurement Policy to ensure that it is consistent with responding to the climate emergency.
 Short term 12.2 Incorporate whole of life costing evaluation in major purchase decisions.
 Ongoing 12.3 Increase purchasing of low carbon and recycled products and infrastructure materials.
 Ongoing 12.4 Support the Northern Adelaide Waste Management Authority (NAWMA) to increase diversion of organic waste from landfill and maximise circular economy outcomes.
 12.5 Continue to eliminate sources of single use plastics.
 Ongoing 12.6 Establish a zero-waste strategy for Council operations.
 Medium term 12.7 Seek to reinvest efficiency outcomes and cost savings from actions into climate change actions.
-Ongoing 12.8 Trial a carbon neutral event or events for Council Short term GC To establish a best practice approach in identifying and managing climate change risks for Council and our community 13.1 Continue to develop and improve the Town of Gawler's preparedness and resilience to climate change, including to cope with: • Prolonged drought and heatwaves • Bushfires • Storm and flooding event • Biological events such as pandemics and plagues Ongoing 13.2 Participate in a Corporate Risk and Governance Program for Elected Members, the Executive and Audit Committee.
-Short term 13.3 Audit Town of Gawler Council heatwave preparedness against the LGA Heatwave Guide for Local Government 2020.
-Medium term
+Ongoing GC OAL 13 To establish a best practice approach in identifying and managing climate change risks for Council and our community 13.1 Ongoing 13.1 risks for Council and our community Continue to develop and improve the Town of Gawler's preparedness and resilience to climate change, including to cope with: • Prolonged drought and heatwaves • Bushfires • Storm and flooding event Ongoing Short term Continue to develop and improve the Town of Gawler's preparedness and resilience to climate change, including to cope with: Prolonged drought and heatwaves Bushfires Storm and flooding event Biological events such as pandemics and plagues Participate in a Corporate Risk and Governance Program